 2) Determine overall length…for social media, you’ll want to keep it generally under 90 seconds.

 3) Storyboard the animation and nail down timing and scene structure.

 4) Build or gather the materials needed for each scene.

 6) Post-production editing.

 9) Schedule release…and bask in the glory of the “oohs and ahhs”!

 How Long Does Stop Motion Animation Take?

-Stop Motion Animation can be one of the most labor-intensive (and pre-planning intensive) projects to achieve.
+Stop Motion Animation can be one of the most labor-intensive (and pre-planning intensive) projects to achieve (so it isn’t cheap).
 Many factors can add or reduce the time it takes to produce a well-crafted final production.